rajivsah485/contrail-web-controller/specs/load_balancing.md

   * Native Load Balancer has a single pool, shared among multiple listeners

 **Step2 - Listenser Details:** A listener represents a listening endpoint for a load balancer.
 A single load balancer can have multiple listeners.
-1. Name: optional
+1. Name: optional The default value for this attribute will be an empty string.
 2. Description: optional
 3. Protocol: Drop Down  required (HTTP, TCP, TERMINATED_HTTPS)
-4. Port: required (When user select TERMINATED_HTTPS need to have select SSL Certificates)
+4. Port: required The port in which the frontend will be listening.
+Must be an integer in the range of 1-65535 (When user select TERMINATED_HTTPS need to have select SSL Certificates)
     1. List of Allocated Certificates
     2. Certificate Name , Expiration Date.
     3. List of Available Certificates
     4. Certificate Name, Expiration Date.
+5. Admin State (UP/DOWN): The default value for this attribute is true.
+6. connection_limit: The default value for this attribute will be -1, indicating an infinite limit.
 NOTE: The TERMINATED_HTTPS protocol is only available if the key-manager service is enabled and you have authority to list certificate containers and secrets.

 **Step2 - Pool Details:**	 A pool represents a group of members over which the load balancing will be applied.
 1. Name: Optional
 2. Description: optional
 3. Method: Drop Down  Required (LEAST_CONNECTIONS, ROUND_ROBIN, SOURCE_IP)
+4. Protocol: Required The protocol this pool and its members will be listening for.
+Must be one of TCP, HTTP, or HTTPS
+5. admin_state_up: The default value for this attribute is true.
+6. session_persistence: optional The default value for this is an empty dictionary.

 **Step2 - Pool Members:**  The Available Instances table contains existing instances that can be added as members of the pool.
 Use the "Add external member" button to add a member not found in the Available Instances table.
 Each member must have a unique combination of IP address and port.
 There are two ways user can add Members